largefullmoon/embeddable-chatbot/README.md

 - Node.js 18+ and npm/yarn
 - Python 3.11+
-- PostgreSQL (or Supabase account)
+- Supabase account (for database and authentication)
 - OpenAI API key
-- Clerk account

 ### 1. Clone and Install Dependencies